SOUTHERN GOLDEN RETREIVER SOCIETY

 6.1 The Annual General Meeting of the Society shall be held on a date to be determined by the Executive Committee but not later than 1st April.
 Preliminary notice of the Annual General Meeting shall be sent out to Members not less than six (6) weeks beforehand and any matter to be included on the Agenda must be received by the Secretary at least twenty-eight (28) days before the meeting.
 No business shall be transacted at the Annual General Meeting other than that which appears on the Agenda or items that, in the opinion of the Chairman of the Meeting, are urgent.
 The quorum for all general meetings shall be 30.
-Draft Minutes of the AGM will be published in the Yearbook, and shall be approved at the next General Meeting.
+Draft Minutes of the AGM will be published on the website, and shall be approved at the next General Meeting.
 Admission to any General Meeting may require proof of identity.

 6.1.1 An Annual Report shall be drawn up by the Chairman in consultation with the Secretary covering all entities and activities of the Society and shall be presented at the Annual General Meeting for approval.
 Individual detailed reports (not requiring approval) from the various offices will follow the Treasurer’s report.

 6.1.2 Copies of the Society’s (and any entities set up by it) Certified Accounts together with a copy of the appropriate Certifications will be available at the Society’s Annual General Meeting, to the Membership on request at least 14 days prior to the Annual General Meeting and subsequently circulated to Members.
 The Accounts of all entities set up by the Society will be presented to the relevant Annual General Meeting by the Treasurer(s) for approval.